March 16th, 2021

-Consider labelling smaller pie slices outside of the chart, since pie charts are hard to label.
-That’s especially necessary when you have long labels.
+Consider labeling smaller pie slices outside of the chart, since pie charts are hard to label.
+That’s especially helpful when you have long labels.

 Consider grouping slices together in one bigger slice (e.g. “others”) to clean up the overall look of the chart.
 The bigger the slices, the easier they are to read (and the fewer labels you need).